tomas-gajarsky/facetorch/README.md

 to match the requirements of the new model.
 3. Select the postprocessor (or implement a new one based on BasePredPostProcessor) and specify it's parameters e.g. labels in the yaml file to match the requirements of the new model.
+4. (Optional) Add BaseUtilizer derivative that uses output of your model to perform some additional actions.

 ##### Configure tests
 1. Add a new predictor to the main *config.yaml* and all *tests.config.n.yaml* files.
 Alternatively, create a new config file e.g.